Felipe8581/GamingTweaks/README.md

 # Felipe.#8581 at discord [![GamingTweaks](https://img.shields.io/badge/support-me-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=53DKRDTP43ZAG&source=url)
 A collection of cool hidden and not so hidden tweaks <br/>
-This is heavily inspired by *Revision* and Calypto's, Danske's and Melody's...<br/>
+This is heavily inspired by Revision and Calypto's, Danske's and Melody's...<br/>

 ## This is my FREE tweaking utility tool

 https://drive.google.com/file/d/1dgr77JDEHPi3AoMDV9CqxewDPOLqay2N/view?usp=sharing(https://drive.google.com/file/d/1dgr77JDEHPi3AoMDV9CqxewDPOLqay2N/view?usp=sharing)

 It is a collection of everything, made for every gaming pc or windows version<br/>
 Please join revision discord if you have any doubt about this..
-You can talk with me on #collab-feedback<br/>
+You can talk with me on #collab-feedback or #felipe<br/>
-And always have the best version on #felipe

 ![post](/img/post.png)